Polvyer/learning-decks/MAKE_IT_STICK_MASTER.md

   ### The Takeaway

-   #### Card 18 - Why does spacing retrieval (including delaying a re-test) strengthen learning more than massed or immediate practice?
+   #### Why does spacing retrieval (including delaying a re-test) strengthen learning more than massed or immediate retrieval?

    Because spacing allows forgetting, which makes retrieval effortful, and effortful retrieval strengthens memory far more than easy recall.

-   #### Card 19 - Why does repeated retrieval make knowledge more flexible and usable in varied contexts?
+   #### Why does repeated retrieval help you apply knowledge in new contexts?

-   Because each successful retrieval strengthens the memory and builds additional retrieval pathways, making the knowledge easier to access and apply in new contexts.
-Research shows repeated retrieval improves transfer and the ability to use knowledge in varied situations.
+   Because it builds multiple retrieval pathways.

-   #### Card 20 - Why is corrective feedback necessary after retrieval?
+   #### Why is corrective feedback necessary after retrieval?

    Because retrieval can reinforce wrong answers; feedback corrects mistakes before they become learned.